Catnip-Govenment-Module/government-catnip/api_path.md

 {
     [
         {
-            "location": "string", // Location
             "location_id": 1, // ID of location
+            "location": "Amphawa", // Location
-            "population": 10000, // population in this location "numberOfVoters": 9995,
+            "population": 10000, // Population in this location "numberOfVoters": 9995 // Amount of who have right to vote },
-            "member_id": 0, // ID of MP
-            "nameOfParliament": "",
-            "nameOfParty": "",
-            "numberOfVotes": 9995,// The current amount of votes "lastUpdatedTime": "" // This request's timing
-        },
         {
-            "location": "string1", // Location
-            "location_id": 2, // ID of location
+            "location_id": 2,
+            "location": "Bang Len",
-            "population": 20000, // population in this location "numberOfVoters": 18995,
+            "population": 20000,
-            "member_id": 0, // ID of MP
-            "nameOfParliament": "",
-            "nameOfParty": "",
-            "numberOfVotes": 10000,// The current amount of votes "lastUpdatedTime": "" // This request's timing
+            "numberOfVoters": 18995
         },
         .
         .